-- Two benchmark stock assessment reports, for bigeye (SAC-11-06) and yellowfin (SAC-11-07), presenting the results from all reference models for each species (model fits, diagnostics, derived quantities and estimated parameters that define stock status); - A risk analysis (SAC-11-08) specific for tropical tunas, using the methods described in SAC-11 INF-F, which assesses current stock status and quantifies the probability (risk) of exceeding target and limit reference points specified in the IATTC harvest control rule, as well as the expected consequences of alternative management measures in terms of closure days; - Interim skipjack assessment (SAC-13) and a benchmark assessment, which will be included in the risk analysis framework. - Stock status indicators (SAC-12-05) for all three tropical tuna species (yellowfin, bigeye, and skipjack); and; - The recommendations by the staff for the conservation of tropical tunas, based on the above (SAC-12-16).
+Benchmark or update stock assessment reports, for bigeye (e.g., SAC-11-06), yellowfin (e.g., SAC-11-07), and skipjack presenting the results from all reference models for each species (model fits, diagnostics, derived quantities and estimated parameters that define stock status);

+A risk analysis (e.g., SAC-11-08) specific for tropical tunas, using the methods described in SAC-11 INF-F or improvements thereof, which assesses current stock status and quantifies the probability (risk) of exceeding target and limit reference points specified in the IATTC harvest control rule, as well as the expected consequences of alternative management measures in terms of closure days;

+Stock status indicators (SAC-12-05) for all three tropical tuna species (yellowfin, bigeye, and skipjack); and;

+The recommendations by the staff for the conservation of tropical tunas, based on the above (e.g., SAC-12-16).

 There are still some remaining issues with the bigeye, yellowfin, and skipjack assessments.
 In particular, the bigeye assessment has two groups of results divided into pessimistic models that estimate low biomass and optimistic models that estimate high biomass and the stock structure for all species is uncertain.
 Information for skipjack from the recently collected tagging data and associated analysis will be included into the assessment.
+The skipjack assessment was reviews in 2022 and the yellowfin and bigeye assessments will be reviewed in 2023.
+Recommendations from the reviews will be used to improve the assessments for the 2024 benchmarks.